supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ## Analyzing Network traffic for routes

-We will be using Google Chrome's dev tools to inspect network traffic:
+We will be using Google Chrome's dev tools to inspect network traffic

 When visiting the auth component related route the network tab will have the following output: